mozilla/DeepSpeech/doc/TRAINING.rst

 **Gaps augmentation** ``--augment gaps[p=<float>,n=<int-range>,size=<float-range>]``
-        Zeros time-intervals within the augmented samples.
+        Sets time-intervals within the augmented samples to zero (silence) at random positions.

         * **p**: probability value between 0.0 (never) and 1.0 (always) if a given sample gets augmented by this method

-        * **n**: number of intervals to zero
+        * **n**: number of intervals to set to zero

-        * **size**: interval durations in ms
+        * **size**: duration of intervals in ms

 **Resample augmentation** ``--augment resample[p=<float>,rate=<int-range>]``
-        Re-samples augmented samples to another sample-rate and back.
+        Resamples augmented samples to another sample rate and then resamples back to the original sample rate.

         * **p**: probability value between 0.0 (never) and 1.0 (always) if a given sample gets augmented by this method